Discover your gender

 read more

-Sophie Is Back – And So Are Our Blogs on Gender, Identity & LGBTQ+ Life
+Sophie Is Back — And So Is Our Gender & LGBTQ+ Blog

-We’re excited to share that our blog is coming back to life—this time with a fresh voice and renewed energy.
-Sophie, our new weekly writer, is bringing honest, heartfelt, and thought-provoking stories to 72gender.com.
+We’re excited to announce that the 72gender.com blog is back with renewed focus and fresh energy.
+Meet Sophie, our new weekly writer, who brings honest, thoughtful, and deeply human stories about gender identity, self-discovery, and LGBTQ+ life.

-New blogs every week.
-New perspectives.
-Same mission: representation, connection, and understanding.
+New blog posts every week.
+New perspectives to discover.
+One shared mission: representation, understanding, and connection.